 Compute

 EMI provides three independent distributed computing services that implement job execution and parallel jobs support.
 Through active contribution to OGF Production Grid Infrastructure (PGI) working group, EMI is collaboratively developing the PGI Execution Service (ES) specification that in turn will be supported by the provided compute services.
 The timeline and delivery of the ES specification support depends on the progress made in the OGF PGI working group.
+However, some execution services within EMI (e.g. UNICORE) support the standardised interfaces OGSA-BES [R 40], JSDL [R 41] and HPC-Basic Profile [R 42].
+UNICORE components are part of the Unified Middleware Distribution (see section 4.3 for more detail).

 Beyond support for basic interactive job management, planned to be delivered in September 2012, EMI has no plans for any evolution of this capability.
 With WMS (Workload Management System) EMI provides the job scheduling capability within EMI-1.